ordinals/ord/docs/src/overview.md

 ```
 1°1′1″
-│ │ ╰─ Not first block in difficutly adjustment period
+│ │ ╰─ Not first block in difficulty adjustment period
 │ ╰─── Not first block in halving epoch
 ╰───── Second cycle
 ```